 With roughly 4 million inhabitants, Panama is one of the smallest Latin American countries—but it’s also one of the fastest-growing economies in Central and South America, with an annual GDP growth of 5.56% in 2018.
 This growth is due not only to the country’s business-friendly tax rates that’ve attracted companies from all over the globe; its commercial capital, Panama City, offers a wide range of business opportunities across several sectors.

-Many foreign investors have successfully set up a legal entity in Panama—and foreign commercial interest in the Central American jurisdiction isn’t expected to diminish any time soon.
+Many foreign investors have successfully established their presence in Panama—and foreign commercial interest in the Central American jurisdiction isn’t expected to diminish any time soon.

 One of the main reasons foreign investors establish a presence in Panama is for the tax benefits.
 The local territorial tax system allows that Panamanian onshore companies are taxed at a maximum income tax rate of 28%, depending on annual earnings.
 Offshore companies operating outside of Panama, however, may in most cases avoid the annual income tax altogether.
 Perhaps unsurprisingly, more than 500,000 companies have registered with the Panamanian jurisdiction to benefit from these generous tax policies.

 Beyond its alluring income tax rate, Panama’s low Value-Added Tax (VAT) is a huge draw for companies and tourists alike; the VAT amounts to only 7% for most goods, except, for example, for alcohol (10%) and tobacco (15%).